lkiesow/lf-portal/readme.md

 	the faster of both modules. python-memcached on the other hand is a pure python module and thus easier to port.
 That is why it is available on more systems that pylibmc.
 If both modules are available, choose python-pylibmc.
 	If not, use the one which is available.
-It does not hurt, if both modules are installed. lf-portal will use pylibmc by default.
+If both modules are installed, lf-portal will use pylibmc by default.

 		yum install libmemcached python-pylibmc
 		yum install python-memcached.noarch